Aashutosh489/linux-admin-projects/User-Management/README.md

-## This project demonstrates linux user and group management by using commands  or steps to manage user account
+# Linux User Management via CLI
+A hands-on demonstration of Linux user and group management using command-line tools.
+Ideal for system administrators and support engineers.

+## 🔍 Project Outcome
+- Created and managed user accounts using CLI tools
+- Demonstrated secure password handling and account lifecycle
+- Useful for onboarding automation and server access control

+markdown table

 1) create user account